-- SPE 105 Oral Communication for Professionals - NSG 490 Special Topics in Nursing or Related Health Services - CRJ 390 Criminal Justice Specialization - NSG 690 Special Topics in Nursing or Related Health Services
+- NSG 490 Special Topics in Nursing or Related Health Services - CRJ 390 Criminal Justice Specialization - NSG 690 Special Topics in Nursing or Related Health Services

 A student seeking experiential learning credit must complete a request form supplying and verifying the information required by the appropriate division (see below).
-The Associate Vice President of Academic Affairs will determine whether the student meets the requirements to proceed with the portfolio.
+The Vice President of Academic Affairs will determine whether the student meets the requirements to proceed with the portfolio.